 Make sure you talk to the customer with respect.
 Never talk down to the customer or talk over them.
 Approach it like a regular, professional conversation and they will appreciate you for it.

 6. See it through their eyes

 Share your customers perspectives and try to see what their struggling with and why.
 What is their end goal, and what can you do to help them achieve it?

 Every customer, particularly in an emergency situation, will have a list of priorities.
 Make them your priorities too and address them in the right order (mirroring them).
 This will reassure the customer that you know what they want and are taking care of them.

 8. Show that you care

 You can build rapport by showing a personal interest in the customer.
-For example, if a customer says they have been sick, show that you care by asking them about the recovery.
+For example, if a customer says they have been sick, show that you care by asking them about their recovery.

 9. Begin with a positive statement

-If the customer has spent some time explaining a frustrating problem, then beginning your response with a short, direct statement of intent can gain his confidence.
+If the customer has spent some time explaining a frustrating problem, then beginning your response with a short, direct statement of intent can gain their confidence.

 Something like “Okay, we can fix this…” or “Right, let’s get this problem sorted for you…” will reassure the customer that you are taking ownership of the problem.